 - The Italian Homemade Company: With locations in North Beach, Hayes Valley, and Cow Hollow (neighboring SF's Marina District), this family-owned speciality cafe and market dishes out handmade pasta that's both plentiful and budget-friendly.

 - A. Cavalli Italian Book Store: 1441 Stockton Street off Columbus in North Beach - The store has been in business since 1880.
 They sell Italian books, magazines, greeting cards, videos, and gifts.
 They now have a cafe, too.
 The store is closed on Sundays.

 - Molinari's Deli: 373 Columbus Avenue in North Beach - Molinari's has been in San Francisco for more than 100 years.
 It has lots of Italian imports including wines, meats, cheeses, pasta, and dry goods.
 You'll still see many Italians shopping there, ordering in Italian.
 It's a good place for a sandwich.
 The deli is closed on Sundays.

 - Liguria Bakery: 1700 Stockton Street, in North Beach, bakes fantastic focaccia and that's it.
 When the bread's gone for the day, the shop closes.
 They've been around since 1911.

-- Italian Cultural Institute of San Francisco: 425 Washington Street - The cultural institute holds special events, weekly films on Tuesday evenings, and lectures.
+- Italian Cultural Institute of San Francisco: 425 Washington Street - This cultural institute just a few blocks north of City Hall holds special events, weekly films on Tuesday evenings, and lectures.
 They have exhibits and a large library and video library, Italian language classes.
 The Cultural Institute is open Monday-Friday, 9-5.
-They have a Saturday radio program at 8:00 am, Italian Culture around the Bay, on KUSF 90.3 Italian Cultural Institute
+They have a Saturday radio program at 8:00 am, Italian Culture around the Bay, on KUSF 90.3.